gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v6.0.0.0 2013/01/07 Added the idea of 'command groups'.
+v6.0.1.0 2013/01/07 Added support for a default command group, closes #84.
+Added command group info to the README, closes #85.
+Added filter info to help text (e.g. which group is being displayed).
+Added units tests for help commands in new 'ClideTest-Help.cpp', closes #86. v6.0.0.0 2013/01/07 Added the idea of 'command groups'.
 Commands can be assigned groups that they belong to, which will then enable you to print specialised help for particular groups (e.g. 'help -g user' only prints help for user commands).
 New 'CmdGroup' object in 'Clide-CmdGroups.hpp/.cpp'.
 Basic help group functionality added, although needs tidying up and added support for a default group if none provided. v5.4.7.0 2014/01/06 Removed calls to 'getenv()' from 'Clide-GetOpt.cpp', as this does not make sense in an embedded environment.
 Change 'UartDebug()' call to 'UartComms()' in PSoC port functions in 'Clide-Port.cpp'. v5.4.6.0 2013/12/20 Added FAQ section to README.
 Fixed issue with 'parentComm' variable in Cmd constructor.
 Got rid of memory allocation for string literals (in cmd, param and option classes), as we can just take a pointer to the string literal which will remain in memory for the duration of the program anyway. /test/ directory now visible in eclipse project.